ewjohn127/dsc_project2/README.md

 ![image1](./images/king_county_line.jpg)
-# Project 2 Name
+# Develop an Inferential Model for Understanding the Variance in Home Prices of King County Washington, USA

 **Authors**: Evan Johnson, Isaac Barrera, Seung Lee

-## Project 2 BLUF Statement

-Task: Redfin / Zillow are moving into King County.
+Task: Our stakeholder is a house flipping company based in King County.
 They anticipate home prices in this area to rise in the upcoming future, but do not have an accurate model to estimate current house prices.

 ## Business Problem

 Our company wants to beat the competition to the market but also is weary of overpaying for homes.
 To pick the best investments, we are here to create home price models of the King County area.
-By using metrics such as square feet, condition, and features (view, waterfront) we will create a model that will reflect future home prices in the area.
+By using metrics such as square feet, condition, and features (view, waterfront) we created a model that could account for the variabilities in home price.

 Job: Clean the data on recent house sells in King County and find out what metrics / features are most important in gauging house price.
 Then, create a linear regression model that will account for variability in home price using input variables.